 This chapter discusses transitional care, the actions taken to ensure coordination and continuity of health care as patients are transferred among various care settings.
 Good transitional care entails not just the physical transfer of a patient, but the orderly transfer of responsibility of care of the patient as well.
 The chapter is meant to be of particular use for those clinicians (physicians, physician assistants, and nurse practitioners) charged with direct responsibility for managing care transitions.

 For a number of reasons, the challenges of transitional care appear to be growing in the United States.
 Compared to the situation faced by physicians a century ago, our patients are much older, with longer problem (and medication) lists, and greater functional disability.
 Families may live in other cities and offer little ability or willingness to provide care at home.
 Health care venues have proliferated and become specialized.
 Typical care settings found in many large American cities are listed in Table 16-1.
-Providers themselves have also become more specialized, and in some instances (as with hospitalists, intensivists, SNFists, or emergency medicine physicians), their specialty is defined by the setting in ...
+Providers themselves have also become more specialized, and in some instances (as with hospitalists, intensivists, SNFists, or emergency medicine physicians), their specialty is defined by the setting in which they ...